On equivariant topological modular forms: Representablity by genuine equivariant spectra

-We remark that a similar, but slightly more complicated argument also will construct a $\T^n$-spectrum for elliptic cohomology if $n>1$, the only essential difference being the necessity to modify \cref{lem:invertible}.
-Denoting this $\T^n$-spectrum also by $R$, it is true by definition that the fixed points $R^{\B\T^n}$ are equivalent to the global sections of $\OO_{\Ef^{\times_{\Mf}n}}$.
-As every compact abelian Lie groups embeds into a torus, we get by restriction more generally an equivariant elliptic cohomology spectrum for any compact abelian Lie group. \end{construction}
+We will show in a sequel to this paper how to extend the argument above to $\T^n$ for $n>1$, the key point being extensions of \cref{thm:monodality} and \cref{lem:invertible} \cite{GepnerMeierII}.
+Denoting the resulting $\T^n$-spectrum also by $R$, it is true by definition that the fixed points $R^{\B\T^n}$ are equivalent to the global sections of $\OO_{\Ef^{\times_{\Mf}n}}$.
+As every compact abelian Lie group embeds into a torus, we will get by restriction more generally an equivariant elliptic cohomology spectrum for any compact abelian Lie group. \end{construction}